Yatsugatake Mountains 八ヶ岳連峰

 Check out the fuzzy locals

 The area is home to some fascinating wildlife including flying squirrels, deer, Japanese serows, raccoon dogs, foxes and the occasional bear.
-The explosion of alpine flowers in summertime draws camera-toting trekkers from across the nation and beyond.
+The alpine flowers in summertime draw camera-toting trekkers from across the nation and beyond.

 Trekking the long and winding trails